Wasm-DSL/spectec/README.md

 ### 3) Forward competibility

-#### a. function references, garbage collection, and extended constant expressions proposal
+#### a. function references, tail calls proposal, and garbage collection
 To run all the test in the proposal,
 > WARNING: Note that it may take 10 minutes.
 ```